logicality-io/tag-assistant-support/README.md

 ## Technical Requirements & Information

 - All up-to-date major browsers on Windows (Chrome, Edge and Firefox) are supported.
 - Currently tested with Windows 10, 64bit.
-If other operating system version / bitness required, please let us know.
+If another operating system version or 32bit is desired, please let us know.
 - Low system requirements - the service typically consumes less than 50MB RAM and 0% CPU when idle.
 - Allow the handling of incoming HTTP requests on localhost on port 37888, adjusting any firewall rules as necessary.